SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 Initial Meeting with Uly - Is it a higher priority than fixing the production website?

 👍Thumbs up for yes

-😡Angry face for no
+Thumbs down for no

 :::
 :::good